 Finally, note that the choice of $\varphi_0$ that will minimize the previous expression is simply the phase of $s_{zf}(t)$ at the echo center.
 Therefore, the expression

-has a minimum at the same $\Delta t$ as .
-The $\Delta t$ at the minimum, $\Delta t_{min}$ gives the time shift needed to align the echo center in the periodic $s_{zf}(t)$ with the echo center in the hermitian conjugate $s_{zf}^{*}(-t)$.
-Therefore $\Delta t_{min}/2$ identifies the location of the echo center in $s_{zf}(t)$. \paragraph{} The third strategy relies on the fact that the integral of the absolute value of the absorptive component of a Lorentzian peak is smaller than the absolute value of the dispersive component.
+has a minimum at the same $\Delta t$ as \cref{eq:fastHermitianWithPhase}.
+As the Fourier transform of the second term in \cref{eq:fastHermitian} is the square of the Fourier transform of $s_{zf}(t)$, the Hermitian conjugate shown in the second term is never explicitly calculated. \paragraph{} The second phasing strategy relies on the fact that the integral of the absolute value of the absorptive component of a Lorentzian peak is smaller than the absolute value of the dispersive component.
 Previous literature has extensively employed this principle for first order phase correction of FIDs~\cite{DeBrouwer2009}.
-Applied to an FID sliced from the decaying end of a short-time echo, this principle translates to the fact that

-\nts{will have a local minimum for every} $t_d=n t_{dw}$, with $t_{dw}$ being the dwell time and $n$ an integer.
-This effect has been noted previously experimentally \cite{baxRemoval1991,zhuDiscrete1993} and can be rationalized by noting that the comb function representing the discrete sampling of the signal should be in register with $t=0$ in order to avoid introducing low-frequency distortions to the signal.
-When a convincing case can be made for the simplicity of simple 90° pulse acquisition over echo-based acquisition, this last cost function can also cross-validate the timing of the FID against that of an echo function to ensure optimal phase correction of both.
+In the present context, this amounts to finding the minimum of the cost function

+Of course, this cost will artificially fall off as $t_d$ is pushed to later portions of the signal decay, so we instead optimize:

+While this cost function might be expected to fluctuate significantly at low signal energies, it can still provide useful context, especially for sequences that employ standard 90° pulses or very short echo times.